remix-run/react-router/.changeset/relative-splat-path.md

 "@remix-run/router": minor
 ---

-Add a new `future.v7_relativeSplatPath` flag to implenent a breaking bug fix to relative routing when inside a splat route.
+Add a new `future.v7_relativeSplatPath` flag to implement a breaking bug fix to relative routing when inside a splat route.

-This fix was originally added in [#10983](https://github.com/remix-run/react-router/issues/10983) and was later reverted in [#11078](https://github.com/remix-run/react-router/issues/110788) because it was determined that a large number of existing applications were relying on the buggy behavior (see [#11052](https://github.com/remix-run/react-router/issues/11052))
+This fix was originally added in [#10983](https://github.com/remix-run/react-router/issues/10983) and was later reverted in [#11078](https://github.com/remix-run/react-router/pull/11078) because it was determined that a large number of existing applications were relying on the buggy behavior (see [#11052](https://github.com/remix-run/react-router/issues/11052))

 **The Bug**
 The buggy behavior is that without this flag, the default behavior when resolving relative paths is to _ignore_ any splat (`*`) portion of the current route path.